leasify/iceman/README.md

 Please ensure that the env key FORGE_API is set, eg:
 `export FORGE_API=eyJ0eXAiOiJK`

-## Cloudnet
-You need to have your SSH-key installed at Cloudnet servers.
-Please contact them at support@cloudnet.se to get access for your local environment.

-## License
-Iceman is an open-source software licensed under the MIT license.

 ## Upgrades
 * `php iceman app:build iceman` (set version number eg, 1.0.10)
 * `git add .`